 The Board considers applicants’ financial and personal needs and resources before distributing assistance.

 To qualify, you must have an emergency or unexpected financial need and

-The Assistance Program will consult with the mid council or employer to confirm the need for assistance and ensure that resources for a Shared Grant have been exhausted and no community resources are available.
+Mid councils and employers are typically expected to share equally in the provision of the grant.
+Mid councils and employers who are unable to do so must provide a statement indicating why emergency or benevolence funds are not available to assist with the grant.
+The Board of Pensions will consult with the mid council or employer to confirm the need for assistance and ensure that resources for Emergency Assistance Grants have been exhausted and no community resources are available.

 Call the Board at 800-773-7752 (800-PRESPLAN).